getodk/docs/shared-src/docs-tech-guide.rst

          and you should not need to open it or directly view its content.
          Just ignore it.

-         The :file:`docs` directory is your copy of the ODK Docs repo.
+         The :file:`docs` directory is your copy of the ODK-X Docs repo.
          You will do most of your work in this directory.

-         If you need to download or create additional files which are not actually a part of the ODK Docs repository, keep them out of the :file:`docs` directory.
+         If you need to download or create additional files which are not actually a part of the ODK-X Docs repository, keep them out of the :file:`docs` directory.

          You can use the main :file:`odk` directory